WilsonBillkia/bane/README.md

 ### Positive Social Impact
 #### Lower barriers to entry of blockchain operation in developing world:
-* Reduce or entirely remove cloud and hosting costs from projects
+* Reduce or entirely remove cloud and hosting costs from oracle networks
 * Simplify reuse of otherwise obsolete tech as nodes
 * Accelerate decentralisation of networks